 Arnoud Visser is Professor of Textual Culture in the Renaissance in the Department of Languages, Literature and Communication.
-He is director of the Huizinga Institute, the Dutch national research school for cultural history.
+He is director of the Huizinga Institute, the Dutch national research school of cultural history.

 His research has focused on early modern intellectual culture, with particular attention to humanism, (counter-) reformation and the history of reading.
-He is currently working on a history of pedantry as an intellectual vice from Antiquity to the present, and editor of the Renaissance volume in the forthcoming Cultural History of Fame (Bloomsbury).
+He is currently completing two book projects: On Pedantry: A Cultural History of the Know-it-All (forthcoming in 2025 with Princeton University Press); and, as editor, A Cultural History of Fame in the Renaissance (forthcoming with Bloomsbury Academic in 2025).
 He is directing Annotated Books Online, a digital platform for the study of early modern reading practices (a collaborative venture together with partners at Gent, University College London, York and Princeton).

 His publications include: